This article are provided as information only and not intended for basing any decisions.

 A half pregnant situation cannot be maintained forever.
 It's either true reform or nothing.
 Pouring money into NGOs will not cut it!
 The system must provide means for uncorrupt access.
 This must be the starting point for the US and local reform initiatives.

-Reema Ali, managing partner of Ali & Partners is an expert on Middle Eastern law.
+Reema Ali, managing partner of AP Consulting is an expert on Middle Eastern law.
 She represented American and European companies doing business in the Middle East for the past 22 years.

 We have compiled a few articles to help in understanding the complex position of many middle eastern countries.